yonkov/prespa-saas/readme.txt

 == Description ==

 Prespa SaaS serves as a child theme of Prespa, inheriting all the features of Prespa.
-It is specifically designed for SaaS (Software as a Service) companies and startups, providing a modern and professional look to effectively showcase products and services.
-With its clean and responsive design, Prespa SaaS ensures that your website looks great on all devices, from desktops to mobile phones.
-The theme includes pre-designed block patterns tailored for SaaS businesses, making it easy to create engaging and informative pages.
-Whether you're looking to highlight features, pricing plans, or customer testimonials, this elegant SaaS theme has got you covered.
-The theme is optimized for speed, SEO-friendly and also includes a toggle button to switch between light and dark mode, enhancing user experience based on their preferences.
+It is designed for SaaS (Software as a Service) and startup websites.
+The theme includes specialized block patterns for pricing tables, feature lists, services, testimonials and others.
+It supports responsive layouts and includes a native toggle for switching between light and dark mode.
+Theme demo: https://prespa-saas-demo.nasiothemes.com/

 == Copyright ==